 When John became a young man, he too began to take on this persona.
 Bad grades were due to him not being smart enough or it was the teacher’s fault for not teaching properly.
 When money problems became an issue, it was that John was “unlucky” or that his parents should have taught him how to save money, not that he was frivolously spending.
 John was always the victim of circumstances, and told himself so.
 He gave up on changing his perception, and thus became his way of interacting with the world around him, leading to relationship problems and issues with co-workers.

-Always the Victim
+Victim Mentality and Being Always the Victim

 The victim mentality affects those around us, as well as our relationship with ourselves; it is not productive, nor positive.
 This way of thinking did not just happen overnight, rather it served a purpose for you at one time.
-There is real value in believing this is who you are, as it keeps you safe from expecting more from others or getting hurt (if you are already expecting it).
+There is real value in believing this is who you are, as it keeps you safe from expecting more from others or getting hurt (you can’t be hurt if you are expecting to be hurt).
 People tend to help you more when you have learned to be helpless to some degree.

 5 Ways to Change Your Victim Mentality

 Are there situations and circumstances that you have been blaming others for?
 Ones that you can honestly say you had a part in?
 Even if you had the slightest part of this experience, taking note that you were part of it, can give you the freedom to learn from this and move forward.
 It may be difficult to do, but is very valuable in building a new lens on life.

-- Forgive.
 Chances are you are holding on to negative feelings towards someone or something that put you in this role.
 Give yourself some validation.
 Yes, people did hurt you.
 Now, with this, also accept that this is not happening now.
 Rather, it happened in the past.
-When you can learn to forgive and try to move forward, the less of a burden this is for you.
+When you can learn to forgive and move forward, the less of a burden this is for you.
 If needed, seek out support for this with the help of a therapist or coach.

-- Create a new story.
 Focusing on the old story isn’t serving you.
 It may in the short term, but telling yourself a new story where you are actively problem solving and taking on more personal responsibility will help you to get past the victim shadow.

-Although these thinking patterns are hard to break, just taking a small step towards a new path can really help to increase your mood and your positive energy.
+Although these negative thinking patterns are hard to break, just taking a small step towards a new path can really help to increase your mood and your positive energy.
 The victim mentality can be felt by others.
 Try to take control and gain power.
 You often attract the same situations and people in your life because it’s too hard to change within yourself.
 It doesn’t have to be this way.
 Just by reading this article and accepting that there areas in your life that need improvement is one step in the right direction.

 Emily is the author of Express Yourself: A Teen Girls Guide to Speaking Up and Being Who You Are.You can visit Emily’s Guidance Girl website.
 You can also find her on Facebook, Google+ and Twitter.